readthedocs/readthedocs.org/docs/user/guides/content/index.rst

 ⏩️ :doc:`Adding "Edit Source" links on your Sphinx theme </guides/edit-source-links-sphinx>`
     Using your own theme?
-    Read the Docs injects some extra variables in the Sphinx ``html_context``, some of which you can use to add an "edit source" link at the top of all pages.
+    Add some extra variables in the Sphinx ``html_context``, to add an "edit source" link at the top of all pages.

 .. toctree::
    :maxdepth: 1